laurosilvacom/thinking-reactively-with-rxjs-notes/04-rxjs-pipe-events-to-numbers-and-maintain-a-running-count-using-the-scan-operator.md

 `**loadVariations` is now all we need to solve our problem!\*\*

-Cognitive demand is much lower when we only need to deal with fewer pieces of information, and they are intelligently designed/named so that we can easily understand what they do (re: the naming convention of `loadUp`, `loadDown` and `loadVariations`.
+**Cognitive demand is much lower when we only need to deal with fewer pieces of information**, and they are intelligently designed/named so that we can easily understand what they do (re: the naming convention of `loadUp`, `loadDown` and `loadVariations`.

 We can consider our problem solved if: we have an `observable` that gives the `currentLoadCount` of tasks in our app.
 So lets make it!